Al-Mayassa bint Hamad Al Thani: Career

 Upon graduation, Sheikha al-Mayassa established the NGO Reach Out To Asia.
 This organization is a philanthropic effort inspired by the desire to help the victims of recent natural disasters in Asia by providing quality education; it also celebrated the occasion of the 2006 Asian Games in Doha.

-Sheikha Al-Mayassa is the chairperson of Qatar Museums, whose former CEO Edward Dolman had previously served as Chairman of Christie's International, and responsible for cultivating significant cultural events in the region.
+Sheikha Al-Mayassa is the chairperson of Qatar Museums is responsible for cultivating significant cultural events in the region.
 She has been profiled extensively in The New York Times.

 Sheikha Al-Mayassa is chairperson of the Doha Film Institute (DFI), which she founded in 2010.
 The institute partnered with the Tribeca Film Festival to produce several annual iterations of the Doha Tribeca Film Festival.
 In February 2013, they announced a $100 million feature film fund with Participant Media, a production company founded by billionaire Jeffrey Skoll, who was the first employee and first president of internet auction firm eBay.

-Fashion Trust Arabia (FTA) launched in September 2018 under the patronage of HH Sheikha Moza bint Nasser as honorary chair and co-chaired by HE Sheikha Al-Mayassa bint Hamad Al-Thani and Tania Fares (Founder of Fashion Trust).
+Fashion Trust Arabia (FTA) launched in September 2018 under the patronage of Sheikha Moza bint Nasser as honorary chair and co-chaired by Sheikha Al-Mayassa and Tania Fares (Founder of Fashion Trust).
 FTA is the only initiative of its kind operating in the Arab world, dedicated to finding and nurturing talented designers.
 She is a member of the board of trustees at Qatar Foundation.
 In 2018, she was named to a three-year term on the Rhode Island School of Design board of trustees.

+In 2021, she became vice chairman of the Education Above All Foundation and an independent director of Soho House.